pathakprabal/pyapacheatlas_datamap/README.md

 **Using Exel to create Datamap and Classification on Purview account:**
-- Step 1: Downlod the file DataMap_lineage_Healthcare.xlsx
+- Step 1: Downlaod the file DataMap_lineage_Healthcare.xlsx
 - Step 2: Save 'create_lineage_healthcare_domain' script in your local machine with '.py extension'
 - Step 3: Goto command prompt and run the command "az login".
 This will open a web page to confirm your login on Azure
 - Step 4: Goto command prompt and exceute the script - 'python ./create_lineage_healthcare_domain.py'